 Laudanum was tincture made of alcohol and opium that was used to treat coughs and relieve diarrhea in children.

-Morphine was used to treat a myriad of conditions.
+Opioid Pain Medication was used to treat a myriad of conditions.
 Some of them were pain, asthma, alcoholic delirium, gastrointestinal issues, and menstrual cramps.

 The Drug of Choice for Society Ladies